mmarturini/computational-physics/README.md

 Solutions to some exercises from the book [Numerical Computing with MATLAB](https://it.mathworks.com/moler/chapters.html) by Cleve Moler.

 ### Homework2
+- `Lyapunov`: Analysis of the deterministic chaos of the double pendulum.
+- `Random`: Statistical study of the regions not reached by a set of random walkers in a delimited 2D area.

 ### FinalProject - Quantum mechanics on MATLAB